sunphiz/adapterviewflipper-widget/README.md

 # Android AppWidget with AdapterViewFlipper #
+* The first ViewFlipper widget sample
   * I could not find any sample with ApdaterViewFlipper.
 So, I've made.
 I wish this would be helpful.
+* Simple structure
 * Most common features are implemented.
   * Paging between 1 and 2
   * Refresh to apply and redraw data changed